baens/blog.baens.net/content/posts/step-by-step-nodejs-docker-kubernetes.md

 ```

 Let's go ahead and run this file by executing `node index.js`.
 You should get the `Running server` output on the console and then you can visit [http://localhost:8080](http://localhost:8080) and see the `Hello World` text in the web browser.
 If you do, congradulations!
 We have a very simple web server up and running.
 If not, double check that you have the package installed correctly, and that your `index.js` is in the same folder as the `package.json` and `node_modules` folder.
 Please reach out if you need help getting past this step so I can help troubleshooting steps.

+# Step 2: Dockerize

+Now that we have some working code, let's go ahead and get this application stuffed into a Docker container.
+Create a file named `Dockerfile` and put this inside of it:

+{{< highlight Dockerfile "linenos=table" >}}
+FROM node:10.16.3 as builder

+WORKDIR /build
+COPY . .
+RUN yarn install
+RUN yarn install --production

+FROM node:10.16.3-slim

+WORKDIR /app

+COPY --from=builder /build/node_modules ./node_modules/
+COPY --from=builder /build/index.js .

+CMD node index.js
+{{< / highlight >}}

+Let's go through this line by line to understand what we are doing:

+*Line 1:* Very first thing you do in a Dockerfile is define where the starting point is.
+For us, we are going to use the Node with our locked in version.
+Now, something you may not be familiar with is the `as builder`.
+We are going to use what is called a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).
+This is slightly overkill for our example, but this is a framework for future work.
+We are going to use a builder that will build up our application.
+Then we will copy over the smallest amount of bits we absolutely need for a production system.
+This way we have the smallest image we need to ship into production.
+Also from a security perspective, we are shipping the smallest amount of thing so our foot print is as small as possible.

+*Line 3:* The `[WORKDIR](https://docs.docker.com/engine/reference/builder/#workdir)` command sets our default working from and also sets where we are currently working from.
+We are going to use a folder at the root called `build` and work from there

+*Line 4:* First we are copying over everything into our Docker container with a neat little trick of `COPY . .`.
+Now, this may look funny so let me explain what kind of magic this is doing.
+Remember that we are asking the Docker system to copy things into the Docker environment.
+So the first parameter in `COPY` is referencing from the filesystem relative to the `Dockerfile`.
+The second parameter is referencing in relation to where in the Docker container it should put those files.
+For us, we are asking to copy everything from our project, into the Docker container.
+It's a neat trick I employee instead of trying to copy different folders.
+If I need to exclude things (which, you will), you will use the `[.dockerignore](https://docs.docker.com/engine/reference/builder/#dockerignore-file)` file.

+*Line 5-6:* Now, this looks VERY odd, but just hang in there with me.
+First we use `yarn install` to get all of the dependencies.
+While, yes, the very next line we do `yarn install --production`, I do this for a good reason.
+More likely then not, you will want a build step to do something.
+Either packing, compiling, transpiling.
+Take your pick.
+You can add any step in between those two `yarn install` commands to get the right build system setup that you need.